puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 ###Beginning with netscaler

 Before you can use the netscaler module, you must create a proxy system able to run `puppet device`.
-In order to do so, you will have a Puppet master and a Puppet agent as usual, and the agent will be the "proxy system" for the `puppet device` subcommand.
+In order to do so, you will have a Puppet master and a Puppet agent as usual, and the agent will be the "proxy system" for `puppet device`.

-**NOTE: `puppet device` was designed to interact with admininistrative interfaces in order to run commands that implement types and providers. `puppet device` allows you to write a resource to talk to the device and translates the module into network calls.**
+(The `puppet device` subcommand interacts with administrative interfaces, allowing resources to talk to the device and translating the module into network calls.

 **TODO^^^ Run that by Hunter.**

 This means you must create a device.conf file in the Puppet conf directory (either /etc/puppet or /etc/puppetlabs/puppet) on the Puppet agent.
 Within your device.conf, you must have:

-**TODO:Hunter?Check this**
 ~~~
-[<CERTNAME>]
+[<DEVICE CERTNAME>]
   type netscaler
-  url https://nsroot:<PASSWORD>@<IP ADDRESS or FULLY QUALIFIED HOST NAME>/nitro/v1/
+  url https://<USERNAME>:<PASSWORD>@<IP ADDRESS or FULLY QUALIFIED HOST NAME>/nitro/v1/
 ~~~

-In the above example, <PASSWORD> refers to the NetScaler administrator password --- this should be a password that has superuser privileges.
+In the above example, the username and password must be for a user with superuser privileges (i.e., the NetScaler administrator).
+The default admin username is 'nsroot'.
+The certname should be the certname of the NetScaler device.

 Additionally, you must install the faraday gem on the proxy host (Puppet agent).
-You can do this by declaring the **TODO:What class?** class on that host.
+You can do this by declaring the `faraday` class on that host.
 If you do not install the faraday gem, the module will not work.

 ##Usage